Metal: Form and structure

-Metals are shiny and lustrous, at least when freshly prepared, polished, or fractured.
+Most metals are shiny and lustrous, at least when polished, or fractured.
 Sheets of metal thicker than a few micrometres appear opaque, but gold leaf transmits green light.

-The solid or liquid state of metals largely originates in the capacity of the metal atoms involved to readily lose their outer shell electrons.
-Broadly, the forces holding an individual atom's outer shell electrons in place are weaker than the attractive forces on the same electrons arising from interactions between the atoms in the solid or liquid metal.
-The electrons involved become delocalised and the atomic structure of a metal can effectively be visualised as a collection of atoms embedded in a cloud of relatively mobile electrons.
-This type of interaction is called a metallic bond.
-The strength of metallic bonds for different elemental metals reaches a maximum around the center of the transition metal series, as these elements have large numbers of delocalized electrons.
+This is due to the freely moving electrons which reflect light.

-Although most elemental metals have higher densities than most nonmetals, there is a wide variation in their densities, lithium being the least dense (0.534 g/cm3) and osmium (22.59 g/cm3) the most dense.
-(Some of the 6d transition metals are expected to be denser than osmium, but predictions on their densities vary widely in the literature, and in any case their known isotopes are too unstable for bulk production to be possible.)
+Although most elemental metals have higher densities than nonmetals, there is a wide variation in their densities, lithium being the least dense (0.534 g/cm3) and osmium (22.59 g/cm3) the most dense.
+Some of the 6d transition metals are expected to be denser than osmium, but their known isotopes are too unstable for bulk production to be possible.
 Magnesium, aluminium and titanium are light metals of significant commercial importance.
 Their respective densities of 1.7, 2.7, and 4.5 g/cm3 can be compared to those of the older structural metals, like iron at 7.9 and copper at 8.9 g/cm3.
-An iron ball would thus weigh about as much as three aluminum balls of equal volume.
+The most common lightweight metals are aluminium and magnesium alloys.